lavie/runlike/README.md

 This is what `runlike` does.
 You give it a docker container, it outputs the command line necessary to run another one just like it, along with all those pesky options (ports, links, volumes, ...).
 It's a real time saver for those that normally deploy their docker containers via some CM tool like Ansible/Chef and then find themselves needing to manually re-run some container.

+### This repo has been renamed.
+Used to be called `assaflavie/runlike`.
+Sorry for the inconvenience.

 # Usage

     runlike <container-name>